9 Powerful Home Remedies for Toothache

 A cold compress can be used to relieve toothaches, especially aches caused by injury, trauma or swollen gums.
 It works by causing the blood vessels in the area to contract, thereby reducing the pain.
 A cold compress can also reduce inflammation and swelling of the affected area.

 Simply wrap a bag of ice in a towel and apply to the affected area, for 10 minutes at a time and repeat every few hours until you feel better.
 You can also use a bag of frozen peas in place of an ice pack.

-To make a saltwater rinse, dissolve a teaspoon of salt in a glass of warm water.
-Swish this solution around in your month for 20 seconds and then spit out.
+To make a salt water rinse, dissolve a teaspoon of salt in a glass of warm water.
+Swish this solution in your month for 20 seconds and then spit it out.
 Repeat as often as possible until the pain reduces.

 Garlic contains allicin, a compound that gives it powerful antibacterial properties which account for its medicinal uses through the years.